WillNye/tbr-deal-finder/README.md

 - Filters out books you already own to prevent purchasing the same book on multiple retailers
 - Track historical pricing* (History limited to your runs making it more accurate over time)
 - Compare pricing across digital retailers
+- Whispersync intelligence* (Where available.
+See FAQ Below for more)
+- Audible Plus & Kindle Unlimited awareness and alerting
+- Centralized place to view all the audiobooks and ebooks you own

 ## Support